 - Rockumentary: Gimme The Power.

-- Salt and Pepper: The Heroic Albino and Magical Negro from the music video of "Amateur."
+- Salt and Pepper: The albino and negro from the music video of "Amateur."

 - Sanity Slippage Song: "Marciano", which it is an adaptation of "I've turned into a Martian" from The Misfits